trippsc2/OpenTracker/README.md

 Some notes about Autotracking:

 - Autotracking will track most inventory items.
-- The Retro mode rupee quiver is not autotracked at this time.
-- Small keys are not autotracked in any way at this time.
+- Small keys are not autotracked.
 - Big keys are autotracked.
-- Autotracking will not track the prize of a dungeon, this needs to be manually tracked.
+- Autotracking will not track the prize of a dungeon, this must to be manually tracked.
 - Autotracking will track all non-dungeon item locations.
 - Dungeons (including Hyrule Castle, Agahnim's Tower, and Ganon's Tower) will need to be manually tracked.
-- An issue has been occurring that causes the Items panel UI to not show the correct image when an item is added via Autotracking.
-If this occurs, you can manipulate the item manually to correct this.
 - Crystal requirements for GT and Ganon Vulnerability are not autotracked.
 - Entrances in Entrance Shuffle mode are not autotracked.
+- Take Any locations are not autotracked.

 ### Entrance Shuffle